-Based on federal clean energy RD&D spending as identified in the International Energy Agency’s Survey of Energy RD&D Expenditures, the baseline is composed of reported federal spending in fiscal year 2014-15 for Natural Resources Canada and 14 other federal departments, agencies and organizations.
-Of these 15 federal contributors to the Mission Innovation baseline, the following five organizations constituted over 85% of Government of Canada spending on clean energy RD&D in 2014-15 and in the years since:
+Based on federal clean energy RD&D spending as identified in the International Energy Agency’s Survey of Energy RD&D Expenditures, the baseline is composed of reported federal spending in FY 2014-15 for Natural Resources Canada and 14 other federal departments, agencies and organizations.
+Of these 15 federal contributors to the Mission Innovation baseline, the following five organizations remain at the top of the list for largest contributors to the Government of Canada’s spending on clean energy RD&D since FY 2014-15:

 - Through collaboration with academia, industry and other governmental partners, Natural Resources Canada (NRCan) is a performer and a funder of research, development and technology demonstrations to find innovation solutions to environmental challenges in the energy sector.

 - Atomic Energy of Canada Limited (AECL) is a federal Crown corporation responsible for enabling nuclear science and technology at its nuclear laboratories through a government-owned, contractor-operated model.

 - The National Research Council is a national research and technology organization that works with clients and partners to provide innovation support, strategic research, and scientific and technical services.